What is a repayment holiday?

 - You may be able to switch from principal and interest repayment to an interest-only period with some lenders up to a maximum period of 12 months.

-- Another way to reduce your mortgage repayments is to refinance your mortgage either with a better interest rate or extending your loan term.
+- Another way to reduce your mortgage repayments is to refinance your mortgage either with a better interest rate or by extending your loan term.
 Please be aware that you’ll be paying more in interest over the life of the loan if you extend your loan term.

 Can I refinance my home loan after the repayment holiday?

-Only a handful of lenders have confirmed their policy, but generally to refinance after a repayment holiday:
+Only a handful of lenders have confirmed their policy, but generally, to refinance after a repayment holiday:

 - Major lenders will want at least 3 to 6 months of perfect repayments on your home loan to consider your application.